 Using a tripod allows the camera to have the time it needs to get light.
 Higher quality full-frame cameras will have increased dynamic range meaning you can capture more detail in the shadows and highlights.

 To get the most detail out of your mornings you’ll likely want to use HDR exposure bracketing when using a tripod and merging them in Adobe Lightroom.
 Exposure bracketing is when you use different exposure compensation exposures and merge them in post production.
-Most cameras have an option to do bracketing built-in but it involves taking an correctly-exposed, underexposed, and overexposed image.
-This way you’ll have much more editing flexability in the shadows and highlights.
+Most cameras have an option to do bracketing built-in but it involves taking a correctly-exposed, underexposed, and overexposed image.
+This way you’ll have much more editing flexibility in the shadows and highlights.

 Lenses for Sunrise